8. 6 Main types of trial design

-- Analysing a database to find out what percentage of patients failed their first combination, or
+- Analysing a database to find out what percentage of people had viral load failure on their first combination.

-- Looking at medical records to see whether a recently reported side effect occurred in other patients
+- Looking at medical records to see whether a recently reported side effect had previously occurred.

 A prospective study decides on what is going to be studied and then follows people over time to see what happens.

-- Comparing a new HIV drug to an existing drug, or
+- Comparing a new HIV drug to an existing drug.

-- Following a group of patients to see whether heart disease is linked to HIV treatment
+- Following a group of people to see whether heart disease is linked to HIV treatment.

-In describing a study one of each of these three terms should be included, for example:
+When describing a study, one of each of these three terms should be included.